aws-actions/setup-sam/README.md

 >
 > This is the recommended approach on supported platforms.
 It does not require Python to be installed, and is faster than the default installation method.
 >
-> Currently supports Linux x86-64 runners.
+> Currently supports Linux x86-64 and aarch64 (ARM) runners.
+For ARM architecture, only versions 1.104.0 and above are supported.

-Set to `true` to set up AWS SAM CLI using a native installer.
+> Set to `true` to set up AWS SAM CLI using a native installer.
 Defaults to `false`.

 ### `python`